Student Life

 • Warrior Day

-First through Eighth Grades.
-Warrior Day is a fun-filled field day for all OLPH Warrior students in grades 1-8.
-Assigned to one of 26 intramural “tribes,” students compete in a variety of team-oriented, physically active and spirited competitions, including tug-of-war, spear fishing, wagon wheel, and bridge over troubled waters.
-Supervised field events take place on the campus grounds throughout the day and conclude with an afternoon assembly in the Playdium.
+Kindergarten through Eighth Grades.
+Warrior Day is a fun-filled field day for all OLPH Warrior students in grades K-8.
+Assigned to one of 26 intramural teams, students compete in a variety of team-oriented, physically active and spirited competitions, including tug-of-war, wagon wheel, and bridge over troubled waters, etc. Supervised field events take place on the campus grounds throughout the day and conclude with an afternoon assembly in the Playdium.

 • Yearbook